bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 for shifts along the three global axes and the three rotations angles with the following parameters:

--   The parameter `alignmentprecisionposition` allows the specification of the alignment precision along the three global axes.
+-   The parameter `alignment_precision_position` allows the specification of the alignment precision along the three global axes.
 Each value represents the Gaussian width with which the detector will be randomly misaligned along the corresponding axis.

--   The parameter `alignmentprecisionorientation` allows to specify the alignment precision in the three rotation angles defined by the `orientation` parameter.
-The misalignments are added to the individual angles before combining them into the final rotation as defined by the `orientationmode` parameter.
+-   The parameter `alignment_precision_orientation` allows to specify the alignment precision in the three rotation angles defined by the `orientation` parameter.
+The misalignments are added to the individual angles before combining them into the final rotation as defined by the `orientation_mode` parameter.

 The optional parameter `role` accepts the values `active` for detectors and `passive` for passive elements in the setup.
 If no value is given,